How to Perform Return Analysis with Monte Carlo Simulation

 Nonetheless, our simulations show that there is 95% confidence that a $100,000 initial investment in X investment fund would have returned around $362,700 while there is 75% confidence that a $100,000 initial investment would have returned around $417,900.
 This is notwithstanding any new additional investments made during the investment horizon.

 This material and information herein is provided by Phillip Capital Management (S) Ltd (“PCM”) for general information only and does not constitute a recommendation, an offer to sell, or a solicitation to invest in the fund(s) mentioned herein.
 It does not have any regard to your specific investment objectives, financial situation and any of your particular needs.
 The information is subject to change at any time without notice.
 The value of the units and the income accruing to the units may fall or rise.
 You should read the relevant prospectus and the accompanying product highlights sheet (“PHS”) for disclosure of key features, key risks and other important information of the relevant fund (s) and obtain advice from a financial adviser (“FA”) before making a commitment to invest in the fund(s).
 In the event that you choose not to obtain advice from a FA, you should assess whether the fund(s) is/are suitable for you before proceeding to invest.
 A copy of the prospectus and PHS are available from PCM or any of its authorized distributors.
 Investments are subject to investment risks including the possible loss of the principal amount invested.
 Past performance is not necessarily indicative of the future or likely performance of the fund(s).
 There can be no assurance that investment objectives will be achieved.
 Any use of financial derivative instruments will be for hedging and/or for efficient portfolio management.
 Investments in the fund(s) managed by PCM are not obligations of, deposits in, or guaranteed by PCM or any of its affiliates.
 PhillipCapital Group of Companies, including PCM, their affiliates and/or their officers, directors and/or employees may own or have positions in the investments mentioned herein or related thereto.
 This publication and Information herein are not for any person in any jurisdiction or country where such distribution or availability for use would contravene any applicable law or regulation or would subject PCM to any registration or licensing requirement in such jurisdiction or country.
 The fund(s) is/are not offered to U.S. Persons.
 The regular dividend distributions, where applicable, are paid either out of income and/or capital, not guaranteed and are subject to PCM’s discretion.
 Such dividend distributions will reduce the available capital for reinvestment and may result in an immediate decrease in the net asset value of the fund(s).
 Past payout yields (rates) and payments do not represent future payout yields (rates) and payments.
 Please refer to for more information in relation to the dividend distributions.
 The information provided herein is based on certain information, conditions and/or assumptions available as at the date of this publication that may be obtained, provided or compiled from public and/or third party sources which PCM has no reason to believe are unreliable; and may contain optimistic statements/opinions/views regarding future events or future financial performance of countries, markets or companies.
 Any opinion or view herein is an expression of belief of the individual author or the indicated source (as applicable) only.
-PCM makes no representation or warranty that such information is accurate, complete, verified or should be relied upon as such.
-You must make your own financial assessment of the relevance, accuracy and adequacy of the information in this material.
+Any opinion or review about plumbers near me read at https://onestopplumbers.com/.
 Accordingly, no warranty whatsoever is given and no liability whatsoever is accepted for any loss or consequences arising whether directly or indirectly as a result of your acting based on the Infoarmation in this material.
 The information does not constitute, and should not be used as a substitute for, tax, legal or investment advice.
 The information should not be relied upon exclusively or as authoritative without further being subject to your own independent verification and exercise of judgement.
 This material has not been reviewed by The Monetary Authority of Singapore.